 Information travels much more quickly along material with no obstacles.
 Optical fibers are clear, removing the barriers which can prevent data from moving at lightspeed.
 The cladding layer which surrounds the fiber core is there to keep the light signal from escaping.
 The data simply bounces off of this reflective layer back into the core where it can continue its journey to your computer.

-- It's up to 50x faster than the average high-speed internet connection.
+- Its ultra-fast internet connectivity is up to 50x faster than the average high-speed internet connection (you'll receive emails from your email address in seconds).

 - Fiber optic cable is low-maintenance.

-- It's more cost-effective than other high-speed internet types in the long term.
+- It's more cost-effective than other high-speed internet connectivity types in the long term.

 - Fiber loses only 5 - 10% of its signal strength over distance, as opposed to DSL which can lose up to 90%.